cobir13/MTG-Walls-AI/readme.txt

         The new thing will have a pointer back to the original so that it can revert at end of turn, and an end-of-turn trigger to revert it.
 Make sure reversion is recursive in case something is animated twice!
+        Also make sure the card reverts if it moves zones.
+        Maybe store the revert info within the verb, not within the RulesText?
     - Add delayed triggers, hook them into the timed trigger lists
     - Add field to abilities to say what zones they are active from?
     - I am copying abilities and verbs when I might not need to?
 I should go through carefully later, for speedup, if I want.
     - Make Defer a decorator or abstract class to inherit from?
+    - Speedup by getting rid of GameState.has_options?
+    - Only need one intermediate set in PlayTree, not one per phase?
+    - Might be bug in cleanup where you can cast instants even with an empty stack, as long as something already triggered during endstep.
+    - PlayTree does a lot of copying.
+At least once per phase.
+Can maybe do better than that by grouping some of the beginning phases?